doddo/tuvix/README.md

 # Tuvix

-Tuvix is a top modern weblog software based on [Plerd](https://github.com/jmacdotorg/plerd) except instead of rendering a static site like Plerd does, this one uses [Mojolicious](https://mojolicious.org/) (An amazing real-time web framework).
+Tuvix is a top modern social media weblog software based on [Plerd](https://github.com/jmacdotorg/plerd) (Ultralight Dropbox-friendly Markdown-based blogging), except instead of rendering a static site like Plerd does, it uses [Mojolicious](https://mojolicious.org/) (An amazing real-time web framework) to render a dynamic web page.
 This means that infinite scrolling and other great stuff works out of the box (but could potentially be turned of in favour of more traditional pagination in a future release version).
-Furthermore, while Plerd is ultralight Tuvox is more focused on being (somewhat) feature-rich, (atleast feature-richer) for example it supports the [Instaplerd](https://github.com/doddo/instaplerd), so that you swiftly can spin up a photoblog (or a hybrid since it'll accept markdown and jpegs as source files)
+Furthermore, while Plerd is ultralight Tuvox is more focused on being (somewhat) feature-rich, (atleast feature-richer) for example it supports the powerful [Instaplerd](https://github.com/doddo/instaplerd) extension, so that you swiftly can spin up a photoblog (or rather a hybrid, since it'll accept markdown and jpegs both as source files)

 ## How to install